 Also of interest is that Center Harbor - New Hampton has more people living here who work in computers and math than 95% of the places in the US.

-In Center Harbor - New Hampton, however, the average commute to work is quite long.
-On average, people spend 31.23 minutes each day getting to work, which is significantly higher than the national average.
+One downside of living in Center Harbor - New Hampton is that it can take a long time to commute to work.
+In Center Harbor - New Hampton, the average commute to work is 31.23 minutes, which is quite a bit higher than the national average.

-The education level of Center Harbor - New Hampton citizens is very high relative to the national average among all cities (21.84%): 36.03% of adults in Center Harbor - New Hampton have a bachelor's degree or even advanced degree.
+The citizens of Center Harbor - New Hampton are very well educated compared to the average community in the nation: 36.03% of adults in Center Harbor - New Hampton have a bachelor's degree or even advanced degree.

 The per capita income in Center Harbor - New Hampton in 2022 was $41,020, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,080 for a family of four.
 However, Center Harbor - New Hampton contains both very wealthy and poor people as well.